 [xhess,fvalhess,exitflaghess,outputhess] = fmincon(problem); disp(outputhess.iterations) disp(outputhess.funcCount)

-fmincon takes only 31 iterations compared to over 45,
+fmincon takes only 8 iterations compared to 15, and only

-and only 59 function evaluations compared to over 75.
-In summary, providing an analytic
+10 function evaluations compared to 32.
+In summary, providing an analytic Hessian

-Hessian calculation can improve the efficiency of the solution process, but developing a
+calculation can improve the efficiency of the solution process, but developing a function to

 calculate the Hessian can be difficult.